-They produced some of the most iconic products and companies ever.
-Examples: WhatsApp, Airbnb, Google, Amazon, Alibaba, Uber, ebay, Facebook, Opentable, WeChat and Twitter.
+They produced some of the most iconic products and companies.
+Examples include WhatsApp, Airbnb, Google, Amazon, Alibaba, Uber, ebay, Facebook, Opentable, WeChat and Twitter.

 According to venture capital firm, NFX, network effects are responsible for 70% of the value created by tech companies since the Internet became a thing in 1994 🤯

-Here are my favorite posts on Network Effects.
+Here are some of my favorite posts on Network Effects…

 Anu gives the best explanation of the differences between networks, marketplaces and platforms.